The Foundation supports agricultural programs aimed at:

 The Bureau County Farm Bureau Foundation is pleased to announce that they are offering scholarships to area students majoring in agriculture.
-Over the last twenty-three years, the Foundation has awarded $84,250 to deserving college students.
-Last year alone the Foundation distributed $8,250 to area students.
+Over the last twenty-five years, the Foundation has awarded $98,250 to deserving college students.
+Last year alone the Foundation distributed $7,000 to area students.

 In addition to the scholarship program, the Foundation also helps local teachers with agricultural classroom programs.
 As well as help fund a Summer Ag Institute for teachers.
 The Summer Ag Institute teaches teachers about agriculture and how they can incorporate agriculture into their lesson plans for their classroom.

 To be eligible for the scholarships, students must be a Bureau County Farm Bureau member or a dependent of a Bureau County Farm Bureau member and must be pursuing a degree in an agricultural related field.

 Applications are available in the link below.